GoFightNguyen/katas/soundex.md

     - `m, n` → `5`
     - `r` → `6`

-If two or more letters with the same number are adjacent in the original name (before step 1), only retain the first letter; also two letters with the same number separated by 'h' or 'w' are coded as a single number, whereas such letters separated by a vowel are coded twice.
+If two or more letters with the same number are adjacent in the original name (before step 1), only retain the first letter; also two letters with the same number separated by `h` or `w` are coded as a single number, whereas such letters separated by a vowel are coded twice.
 This rule also applies to the first letter.

 If you have too few letters in your word that you can't assign three numbers, append with zeros until there are three numbers.